PyDMD/PyDMD/README.md

 # Build and fit a bagging, optimized DMD model.
 dmd = BOPDMD(
-    svd_rank=15,                                  # rank of the DMD fit num_trials=100,                               # number of bagging trials to perform trial_size=0.5,                               # use half the total number of snapshots each trial eig_constraints={"imag", "conjugate_pairs"},  # optional: constrain the eigenvalue structure varpro_opts_dict={"tol":0.2, "verbose":True}, # optional: set variable projection parameters )
+    svd_rank=15,                                  # set the rank of the DMD fit num_trials=100,                               # set the number of bagging trials to perform trial_size=0.5,                               # use 50% of the total number of snapshots each trial eig_constraints={"imag", "conjugate_pairs"},  # optional: constrain the eigenvalue structure varpro_opts_dict={"tol":0.2, "verbose":True}, # optional: set variable projection parameters )